TymanLS/pi-cardash/README.md

 Raw serial data can then be read and written to the device using a serial communication program like `minicom`.

 #### Automatically bind on startup
 RFCOMM bindings are not persistent between restarts of the Raspberry Pi.
-In order to automatically bind the OBDII adapter to the virtual serial device upon startup, create a systemd service unit to run the `rfcomm bind` command after Bluetooth services have started.
+In order to automatically bind the OBDII adapter to the virtual serial device upon startup, a systemd service unit can be used to run the `rfcomm bind` command after Bluetooth services have started.
+The provided `obdbind.service` file in [this directory](obdbind/) is a simple implementation of this.
-**TODO: Provide a sample systemd service unit file will be provided**

 #### Deprecation of `rfcomm` tool
 The `rfcomm` utility used to create a virtual serial device has been deprecated by BlueZ (official Linux Bluetooth stack).
 However no upstream replacement utilities provide the same functionality as `rfcomm`, so this setup requires the usage of this outdated tool until a proper replacement is provided.